 The regular work schedule comprises of work hours, varying from 40 to 48 hours in a week.
 Normal work hours are from 8.30 a.m. to 5.30 p.m, or from 9 a.m. to 6 p.m.
 During the month of Ramadan, daily work hours are reduced to 6 hours in a day, mostly for Muslim employees.
 Friday is observed as a rest day by Muslim employees while most international companies offer Saturday as an off day.

 Overtime work is paid at a 25% premium over regular pay for daytime work hours and at a 50% premium for nighttime work hours.
-If overtime work is done on a rest day or an official holiday is paid at a 100% premium over regular pay or compensated with an additional day off.
+If overtime work is done on a rest day or an official holiday, it is paid at a 100% premium over regular pay or compensated with an additional day off.

 The Ministry of Manpower‘s Ministerial Decision No. 1/1976, stipulates that overtime provisions do not apply to senior private sector employees.